See our Prohibited Purchasers policy summary for a comprehensive discussion of this issue.

 - Is under 18 years of age (see the Washington Minimum Age to Purchase/Possess section for exceptions); or

 - Is free on bond or personal recognizance pending trial, appeal, or sentencing for a “serious offense.”

 In 2016, Washington voters overwhelmingly approved of a law that enables individuals who are most likely to notice the warning signs of violence– family members– to petition a court to remove guns from a loved one in crisis.
 The law, called an Extreme Risk Protection Order (ERPO), allows family members, as well as law enforcement officers, to file a petition demonstrating to a judge that an individual poses a significant risk of harm to himself, herself, or others.
 If the court determines that the petitioner has met the standard of proof, it will issue an order that lasts up to one year.
 An individual subject to an ERPO is prohibited from possessing firearms, and must relinquish his or her guns to law enforcement5.
-Read more about these types of laws on our policy page, Gun Violence Protective Orders.
+For more information about these types of laws see our policy page on Extreme Risk Protection Orders.